 As the investigation developed, detectives confirmed at least four sets of human remains at the Willard Road location.
 The property had previously been owned by Duane Reynolds, who died December 3, 2024, at age 61.

-On June 10, 2026, investigators conducted a search of a second property in Genesee County, on Harris Road in Forest Township, approximately one mile from the Willard Road site.
+On June 10, 2026, investigators conducted a search of a second property in Genesee County, on Harris Road in Forest Township, approximately 2 miles from the Willard Road site.
 That property had also been previously owned by Reynolds.
-The results of that search had not been publicly released as of the publication of this article.
+The 40-acre Harris Road parcel was sold by Reynolds to a Forest Township resident years before the investigation opened; that buyer described Reynolds to reporters as a normal guy, while noting that interaction was limited to the property sale.
+The results of the June 10 search had not been publicly released as of the publication of this article.

 The Harris Road property is the same location identified in connection with the 2017 MSP report.
-The woman who fled Reynolds’ property in 2017 ran from a trailer on what reporting describes as the Harris Road site.
-The two properties, roughly a mile apart, are both now part of the active investigation.
+The woman who fled Reynolds’ property in 2017 ran from what the available reporting describes as the Harris Road site.
+The two properties, approximately 2 miles apart, are both now part of the active investigation.
 Reynolds owned both.

 The Identification Pipeline